roc-11/hangman/README.md

 * To implement error and exception handling to provide users with useful and informative feedback, and make for a better game experience.

 ### User Goals

+## Features

+### Main Menu

+When a user launches the game, the main menu will be shown.
+A large ASCII Hangman Title is shown as well as some fun artwork.
+The user has 3 options to choose from on this first screen:
+1. Play Game
+2. Game Rules
+3. Exit

+User input is needed to proceed.
+The user can select 1, 2 or 3 and hit enter to proceed.
+The main_menu() function contains the code which deals with this initial screen.
+The list:

+        valid_menu_selection = ['1', '2', '3']

+is used to validate the user's selection.
+A selection entered outside of this list, e.g. 5 or "f", would result in an error message "INVALID CHOICE!
+Sorry, option not allowed."
+In this case, the user is again prompted to input a valid choice 1, 2, or 3.

+### Play Hangman

+#### Category Selection

+#### Input Username

+#### Generate Random, Mystery Word

+#### Winner Screen

+#### Game Over Screen

+#### Play Again

+### Game Rules

+### Exit Hangman

+### Features to Implement in the Future

+## Technologies Used

+## Frameworks, Libraries & Programs Used

+## Testing

+## Bugs/Known Issues

+## Deployment

+## Credits

+## Acknowledgements